Igor Ferreira

 Industrial Engineering – Fedederal University of Minas Gerais

-Brazilian-born pianist Igor Ferreira is a pianist and singer with a multifaceted career that has been presented in many different venues.
-He has also been featured in the Brazilian TV show Segunda Musical on TV ALMG in the years of 2008, 2009 and 2011, being recorded live at the Teatro da Assembléia Legislativa de Minas Gerais, in Belo Horizonte/Brazil.
+Brazilian-born pianist and tenor Igor Ferreira has a multifaceted career that has been presented in many different venues.
+He has been featured in the Brazilian TV show Segunda Musical (on TV ALMG) in the years of 2008, 2009 and 2011, being recorded live at the Teatro da Assembléia Legislativa de Minas Gerais.
 Also, he was the artist who gave the inaugural concert of the Centro Cultural de Eventos Dep.
-Nárcio Rodrigues, the main cultural center building of the city of Itapagipe/MG.The pianist was a featured performer at the 2017 Arte Livre Festival, at the Clube do Concerto series, at the Concertos de Outono in 2018 and most importantly, at the 6th Festival de Maio (2018), being invited to perform in a concert dedicated to one of the most important Brazilian composer: Edino Krieger.
+Nárcio Rodrigues, the main cultural center building of the city of Itapagipe/MG.
+The pianist was a featured performer at the 2017 Arte Livre Festival, at the Clube do Concerto series, at the Concertos de Outono in 2018 and most importantly, at the 6th Festival de Maio (2018), being invited to perform in a historical concert dedicated to one of the most important Brazilian composer: Edino Krieger.
 The composer was in the audience, as his 90th Birthday was being celebrated.

 TEACHING PHILOSOPHY

-The Suzuki method ensures that a child learns and understands the necessary skills to play music in a way that is personal and thorough.
+The Suzuki philosophy ensures that a child learns and understands the necessary skills to play music in a way that is personal and thorough.
 It allows the student to deal with matters that might otherwise be considered unattainable at a young age such as sound quality, refinement of performance, style and artistry.
-As a Suzuki teacher, I realize that by striving to pave the most thorough path for musicianship, the main benefit is not simply the ability to play an instrument with true quality (which does come, and is surely welcomed and celebrated), but the enormous transformation that the learning process brings to the child, to the entire family and to society.
+As a Suzuki teacher, I realize that by striving to pave the most thorough path for musicianship, the main benefit is not simply the ability to play an instrument with true quality (which does come, and is surely welcomed and celebrated), but the enormous transformation that the learning process brings to the child, to the entire family and, thus, to society.